 Remakes can be tricky.
 If you don’t believe us, just ask the people who tried to pull off the 2003 version of The Italian Job.
 Hell, just watch the 2003 version of The Italian Job — but only if you don’t mind iffy plotting and you really like Mark Wahlberg.
 No, we’ll always take the originals, thank you very much.
 The gold-bullion-pinching, cliff-hanging, blow-the-bloody-doors-offing originals.
 With almost no exceptions.

 Cars, however, have bucked the trend.
 Despite sinful reboots of famous films and cash-grabbing covers of classic songs, there’s something about a well-made, well-meaning relaunch of an iconic car that really gets our motors running.
 Remember when Chevrolet’s Camaro muscled back onto the scene in 2010?
-How about just last year, when Land Rover’s all-new, all-purpose Defender reared its already muddy head?
+How about in 2019, when Land Rover’s all-new, all-purpose Defender reared its already muddy head?